A synthetic approach to detecting $v_1$-periodic families: Introduction

 \begin{itemize} \item In \Cref{taugabsssection}, the connection between synthetic spectra, filtered spectra, and their associated spectral sequences is discussed.
-In particular, this provides us with a language to discuss \emph{modified} $E$-ASSs, reproducing $v_n$-localised ASSs as an example. \item In \Cref{tstructuresection}, we construct linear $t$-structures on synthetic spectra and prove generalisations of \Cref{abstractmaintheorem} for a variety of lines $L$ through the origin.
-The heart of these $t$-structures is calculated as well as some basic properities of the associated truncation and connective cover functors. \item In \Cref{ktheoryconstructionsection}, various $E$-synthetic lifts of topological $K$-theory are constructed, first for $E=\F_p$ and then for $E=\BP$.
-It is shown how the classical ASSs and ANSSs can be recovered from a version of Wood's theorem internal to $\Syn$, using only simple long exact sequence arguments.
-These constructions are a warm-up to our synthetic construction of various image-of-$J$-spectra. \item In \Cref{imageofjconstructionsection}, the main characters of this article are introduced: the synthetic lifts for $\j$.
+In particular, this provides us with a language to discuss \emph{modified} $E$-ASSs, reproducing $v_n$-localised ASSs as an example. \item In \Cref{tstructuresection}, we construct a collection of linear $t$-structures on synthetic spectra and prove generalisations of \Cref{abstractmaintheorem}---\emph{linear}, as they are based on cutting synthetic spectra using lines in $\mathbf{R}^2$.
+The heart of these $t$-structures is calculated and we prove other basic properities of the associated truncation and connective cover functors. \item In \Cref{ktheoryconstructionsection}, various $E$-synthetic lifts of topological $K$-theory are constructed, first for $E=\F_p$ and then for $E=\BP$.
+First, we use synthetic spectra to prove Wood's theorem from first principles.
+Then we show how the classical ASSs and ANSSs for $\KO$ and $\ko$ can be recovered from a synthetic version of Wood's theorem using only simple long exact sequence arguments.
+These constructions are a warm-up to our synthetic construction of various image-of-$J$ spectra. \item In \Cref{imageofjconstructionsection}, the main characters of this article are introduced: the synthetic lifts for $\j$.
 Similar to the classical calculation of the homotopy groups $\j$, the synthetic homotopy groups of these lifts are then easily computed simultaneously giving us modified ASSs and ANSSs for $\j$.
 We also show that each $\j_E$ has a chosen $\E_\infty$-structure in $\Syn$ and produce periodic variants. \item In \Cref{selfmapssection}, we reprove the classical statements of Adams concerning the existence of $v_1$ self-maps on mod $p$ Moore spectra and how these can be used to prove detection results concerning real topological $K$-theory.
-These arguments are a necessary step towards the detection results concerning image-of-$J$-spectra. \item In \Cref{detectionresultsforj}, we prove \Cref{maintheorem}, stating the surjectivity of the unit map $\Sph\to \j$ on homotopy groups, using the calculations from \Cref{imageofjconstructionsection} together with the detection arguments for $\ko$ from \Cref{selfmapssection}.
-We also prove two more refined statements: \Cref{splitonlatterpages}, which states that the synthetic unit map $\1\to \j_{\BP}$ induces a \textbf{split} surjection on synthetic homotopy groups at odd primes, and \Cref{filtereredsplitness}, which states that the surjection of \Cref{maintheorem} refines is a split surjection of filtered abelian groups at the prime $2$. \item In \Cref{sssection}, we provide many diagrams of modified $E$-ASS used throughout this article. \end{itemize}
+These arguments help set the stage for following section. \item In \Cref{detectionresultsforj}, we prove \Cref{maintheorem}, stating the surjectivity of the unit map $\Sph\to \j$ on homotopy groups, using the calculations from \Cref{imageofjconstructionsection} together with the detection arguments for $\ko$ from \Cref{selfmapssection}.
+We also prove two more refined statements: \Cref{splitonlatterpages}, which states that the synthetic unit map $\1\to \j_{\BP}$ induces a \textbf{split} surjection on synthetic homotopy groups at odd primes, and \Cref{filtereredsplitness}, which states that the surjection of \Cref{maintheorem} refines is a split surjection of filtered abelian groups at the prime $2$. \item In \Cref{sssection}, we provide charts for the various modified $E$-ASS used throughout this article.